christianarnanz/Temporary_Ponds_Dataset/README.md

 ## Notes on data use
 - Coordinates are provided in decimal degrees (EPSG:4326), using a dot (`.`) as the decimal separator.
 - The CSV file follows international formatting standards and should be imported explicitly when using spreadsheet software.
-- The EML metadata file provides the authoritative description of variables, sources, and data structure.
+- The metadata file provides the authoritative description of variables, sources, and data structure.

 ---